Important preliminary note, 2020

 Please note that neither Shropshire (including Telford and Wrekin) nor Staffordshire nor Herefordshire are within our area.

-To clarify our eligibility criteria further we do not make grants to:
+We do not make grants to:

 - Individuals (including individuals seeking sponsorship for challenges in support of charities)